sventec/dots/.config/qtile/README.md

 - `keys.py`: Keybinds for Qtile are set here.
 Key chords are also supported, see the existing config for examples.
 - `layouts.py`: Defines which window layouts are available, comment/uncomment layouts to disable/enable.
 - `mouse.py`: Enables some basic mouse support.
 Not much to change here.
-- `path.py`: Small utility file to expose the config path.
-Not much to change here.
+- `options.py`: Utility module used to centrally define options used in other config files, like paths, or the default terminal.
 - `screens.py`: Defines the screens available to Qtile.
 Dynamically finds screens on X, screens must be manually configured here if using Wayland.
 - `theme.py`: Utility file to load themes from `themes/*.json`.
 Don't set the theme in this file, that's done in `config.json`.
 - `widgets.py`: Configuration for the builtin statusbar widgets.
 Some editing likely required here (network adapter name, OpenWeather API key).